Sanjana-Sarda/Digital-Photo-Frame/README.md

 - Save as pbm

 ## Steps to use
+- Add images to an "input" folder
+- Run img_process.py for image prep (can skip doing this in GIMP)
-- Run img_gen.py on pbm file (breaks image into small chunks to avoid memory allocation errors)
+- Run img_generate.py (breaks image into small chunks to avoid memory allocation errors)
-- Upload chunk images to pico
+- Upload contents of the "bmp" folder to pico
 - Run disp.py on pico

 ## Features coming soon (aka in 3 months hopefully)
-- Multiple Images
-- Google Photos support
+- Google Drive support
+- Image Loop

 ## References
 - https://www.mfitzp.com/displaying-images-oled-displays/